yingweiwo

 Pharmacodynamics

-Roxadustat is the first orally administered, small-molecule hypoxia-inducible factor (HIF) prolyl hydroxylase inhibitor that has been submitted for FDA regulatory approval to treat anemia secondary to chronic kidney diseases.
-Its usage has also been suggested for pulmonary fibrosis; however, the corresponding therapeutic effects remain to be investigated.
-The in vitro effects of roxadustat on cobalt chloride (CoCl2)-stimulated pulmonary fibrosis with L929 mouse fibroblasts as well as on an in vivo pulmonary fibrosismice model induced with bleomycin (BLM; intraperitoneal injection, 50 mg/kg twice a week for 4 continuous weeks) were investigated.
-It found that the proliferation of L929 cells was inhibited and the production of collagen I, collagen III, prolyl hydroxylase domain protein 2 (PHD2), HIF-1α, α-smooth muscle actin (α-SMA), connective tissue growth factor (CTGF), transforming growth factor-β1 (TGF-β1) and p-Smad3 were reduced relative to that in the CoCl2 or BLM group after roxadustat treatment.
-Roxadustat ameliorated pulmonary fibrosis by reducing the pathology score and collagen deposition as well as decreasing the expression of collagen I, collagen III, PHD2, HIF-1α, α-SMA, CTGF, TGF-β1 and p-Smad3/Smad3.
-Our cumulative results demonstrate that roxadustat administration can attenuate experimental pulmonary fibrosis via the inhibition of TGF-β1/Smad activation.[3]
+Roxadustat dose-dependently improves iron bioavailability, increases hemoglobin production, and increases red blood cell count in patients with anemia.
+In patients with anemia in non-dialysis-dependent CKD, roxadustat can maintain hemoglobin levels for up to 2 years.
+Its efficacy in raising hemoglobin levels is comparable to that of erythropoietin.
+Roxadustat lowers cholesterol levels regardless of the use of statins or other lipid-lowering drugs.
+Roxadustat is the first oral small-molecule hypoxia-inducible factor (HIF) prolyl hydroxylase inhibitor to have submitted a marketing application to the U.S. Food and Drug Administration (FDA) for the treatment of secondary anemia in chronic kidney disease.
+Its use is also considered to be related to pulmonary fibrosis; however, its corresponding therapeutic effects remain to be studied.
+This study investigated the in vitro effects of roxadustat on pulmonary fibrosis in L929 mouse fibroblasts stimulated by cobalt chloride (CoCl2), and its effects on an in vivo pulmonary fibrosis model induced by bleomycin (BLM; intraperitoneal injection, 50 mg/kg, twice weekly for 4 weeks).
+The study found that, compared with the CoCl2 group or the bleomycin group, roxadustat treatment inhibited L929 cell proliferation and reduced the expression of collagen I, collagen III, prolyl hydroxylase domain protein 2 (PHD2), HIF-1α, α-smooth muscle actin (α-SMA), connective tissue growth factor (CTGF), transforming growth factor-β1 (TGF-β1), and phosphorylated Smad3 (p-Smad3).
+Roxadustat improved pulmonary fibrosis by reducing pathological scores and collagen deposition, as well as reducing the expression of collagen I, collagen III, PHD2, HIF-1α, α-SMA, CTGF, TGF-β1, and p-Smad3/Smad3.
+Our cumulative results indicate that roxadustat can alleviate experimental pulmonary fibrosis by inhibiting TGF-β1/Smad activation.
+[3]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.